joshpeterson/clang/README.md

-# clang
-A Docker configuration used to build C++ projects with Clang
+A [Docker configuration](https://hub.docker.com/repository/docker/petersonjm1/clang) used to build C++ projects with Clang